-On Saturday, August 10, at 7:00 pm, at MCJC, members Gene Lindow and Muriel Pick will co-lead a special Tisha B’Av program.
+On Saturday, August 10, at 7:00 pm, at MCJC, we will share a special Tisha B’Av program.

 The evening includes Havdala, readings from the Book of Lamentations / Eicha, and a discussion group titled: “From Victimhood to Victory – The Dilemma of Suffering and Forgiveness.”

 We look forward to sharing this time together the evening of Saturday, August 10.

 About the Discussion Topic: